-The Estate Agency Affairs Board
+The Estate Agency Affairs Board (EAAB)

-The Estate Agency Affairs Board is mandated to regulate, maintain and promote the conduct of estate agents, issue certificates from the Estate Agents Fidelity Fund, prescribe the standard of education and training for estate agents, investigate complaints lodged against estate agents, and manage and control the Estate Agents Fidelity Fund.
+The EAAB regulates, maintains and promotes the standard of conduct of estate agents and issues Estate Agents Fidelity Fund certificates.
+It is also mandated to prescribe the standard of training of estate agents, investigate complaints lodged against estate agents as well as to manage and control the Estate Agents Fidelity Fund.